BlueStamp-Engineering-2022/Aaradhya_BSE_Project/index.md

 # Starter Project
 My starter project is the Useless Machine and its purpose is to turn it self off everytime I flick the switch.
 It works with a on/off switch connected to a motorized arm via PCB board.
-What I enjoyed about this project is sautering different components onto a PCB board.
+What I enjoyed about this project is soldering different components onto a PCB board.
 What I struggled with on this project, is that wires started breaking out of the motor due to the compactness of the build.
-But I overcame this problem by deconstructing the build and sautering the wires back in place on the motor.
+But I overcame this problem by deconstructing the build and soldering the wires back in place on the motor.
 As this was my first major project with the parts involved I learned principal information about sautering different motors, snap switches, wire terminals, resistors and how they connect onto circuit board in a way to create a project with purpose.